stevrodz/Defining-a-Manual-Test-Suite/README.md

 # Defining-a-Manual-Test-Suite
-Block 18 Workshop Pt II: Defining a Manual Test Suite: Puppy Bowl For your manual test suite, you'll want to break down each feature into specific test cases.
-Here's an outline of a test plan for the "Puppy Bowl" feature requirements:
+Block 18 Workshop Pt II: Defining a Manual Test Suite: Puppy Bowl Here's an outline of a test plan for the "Puppy Bowl" feature requirements:

 ### Main Page:
 #### 1. Displaying All Players: